Mandy’s artistic direction has evolved from graphic design to contemporary

 Blurb 2011 competition, the images of which were projected onto the walls of

 The Aperture Foundation in New York.
 Her work has been published and

-printed in over 15 countries, including TIME Magazine US, The Financial
+printed in over 20 countries, including TIME Magazine US, GEO, The Financial

-Times Germany, and an online selection made by Stephanie Braun of The Photographer’s
+Times, and an online selection made by Stephanie Braun of The Photographer’s

-on TIME magazines’ photography blog, Lightbox, for Earth Day on April 22nd 2012.
+on TIME magazines’ photography blog, Lightbox, for Earth Day, April 22nd 2012

 Her work aims to engage with and stimulate an emotional response in the

 viewer by combining a contradiction between initial aesthetic attraction and

 subsequent message of awareness.